 ABSTRACT

 Parameter passing styles are the various ways used to pass parameters to procedures or functions.
 A parameter passing style hugely depends on how we intend to use the parameter and what factors characterise it.
 Several factors such as context, evaluation, and typing have been exploited and used to describe how parameters are passed.
-Parameter passing styles modify and significantly affect the meaning of computations and so, parameter passing styles are widely exploited in programming languages.
+Parameter passing styles modify and significantly affect the meaning of computations and so they are widely exploited in programming languages.
 In this project, we construct a structure called Passing Style Container (a box for holding parameter passing styles) and define permissible operations on the passing style container.
 That is, a passing style container (PSC) for major known passing styles and possibly infinitely many user define styles added to the PSC at runtime.
-The PSC allow users add new passing styles, remove undesired or unpleasant styles, as well as add/remove interpretations of the added/removed passing styles.
+The PSC allows users add new passing styles, remove undesired or unpleasant oes, as well as add/remove interpretations of the added/removed passing styles.
 We then illustrate usefulness of one of these passing styles in safety systems.
 Specifically, parameter passing by value is used to prevent any changes to an entity before or after the entity is used.